 At St. Wilfrid's, we believe in the importance of parental partnerships with school.
 We aim to keep you informed about what your child is doing and offer lots of opportunities for you to become involved.
+We use Purple Mash for children to access home learning through our Nursery Blog and we are available at the end of the day to share information that is important to your child's wellbeing and learning.

+We have a parents' noticeboard to keep you informed of nursery news and events.
+We also suggest weekly practical ideas to help your child at home which are linked to our weekly activities in Nursery.
 Nursery Newsletters are sent home electronically at the beginning of each term.
 We aim to keep parents and carers as well informed as possible and staff are available to speak to at the beginning and end of every session.